quardexus/process-manager/README.md

 - Add new processes during runtime.
 - View logs of running processes with scrolling and force-kill functionality.
 - Limits log size per process (up to 1000 lines) to prevent excessive memory usage.
+- Automatically backs up and resets the configuration file if it becomes unreadable.

 ## Requirements